canjs/canjs/guides/getting-started-tutorial/routing.md

 {});
 ```

-Next, add the following code to `fixtures`:
+Next, add the following code to `fixtures.js`:

 ```
 can.fixture('GET /restaurant/{name}', function(request) {